altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 People non-physical.'
 "M::But only I see you, right?
 You're in my head?"
 'R::Right.
-To everyone else, they would see you knocking over the chair with your hand' "M::So I'm basically crazy"
+To everyone else, they would see you knocking over the chair with your hand.'
+"M::So I'm basically crazy..."
-'R::No your reality is just a bit realigned' "M::That's what crazy is!"
+'R::No your reality is just a bit realigned...'
+"M::That's what crazy is!"
 ~And a moment later, and a bit quieter~
 "M::I'm not crazy."
 }
 {
-'R::Go ahead, push me out of the chair, and see for yourself' ~She did: not with any grace, or particular speed~ ~But with a deep well of rage hidden deep below a murky still pond~ *He fell backwards, knocking his head against the wall*
+'R::Go ahead, push me out of the chair, and see for yourself...'
+~She did: not with any grace, or particular speed~ ~But with a deep well of rage hidden deep below a murky still pond~ *He fell backwards, knocking his head against the wall*